narayananpp/narayananpp.github.io/_projects/1_project.md

 reward architecture** wherein robots navigating uneven terrain receive lesser coefficients of negative auxiliary rewards compared to those on flat surfaces.
-In our experiments, we dedicate x% of the total terrain area as flat surface and (1-x) % for uneven surfaces composed of stairs and slopes. x % of the total robots are initialised on the flat surface and receive full scales of auxiliary rewards while the rest of the robot are initialised on uneven ground and receive a reduced scale of auxiliary rewards.
+In our experiments, we dedicate x% of the total terrain area as flat surface and (1-x) % for uneven surfaces composed of stairs and slopes. x % of the total robots are initialised on the flat surface and receive full scales of auxiliary rewards while the rest of the robots are initialised on uneven ground and receive a reduced scale of auxiliary rewards.
 This adaptation, based on the Isaac Gym environment, optimizes locomotion strategies by balancing risk and performance across different terrains.